Need a quick check up?

 FROM OUR BLOG

-At Paramount Urgent Care, we offer flu shots and emergency care at our walk-in clinics in Orlando, Lady Lake, Clermont, and Oviedo.
-To learn more about our services, please call us today at (407) 226-1906.
+Paramount Urgent Care offersfamily medicine and urgent care serving Oviedo, Lady Lake, Orlando, Clermont.
+To learn more about our services, please feel free to call us at (407) 226-1906.